Machu Picchu & the Galápagos

 Visit two of South America’s greatest treasures—the enigmatic ruins at Machu Picchu and the fascinating Galápagos Islands.
 Beginning in historic Lima, travel to the magnificent Sacred Valley to explore the stunning “Lost City of the Incas.”
 An overnight stay at the intimate 31-room Belmond Sanctuary Lodge offers a rare opportunity to see this breathtaking World Heritage site after all the tourists have departed.
 You’ll also explore the World Heritage site of Cuzco and Sacsayhuaman, and enjoy lunch with a gracious local family.
-Then embark on a three-night cruise of the Galápagos Islands, Darwin’s “living laboratory,” on a privately chartered ship.
-During guided shore excursions, observe the giant Galápagos tortoises, Blue-footed Boobies, sea lions, iguanas, and abundant birdlife.
+Then embark on a four-night stay in the Galápagos Islands, Darwin’s “living laboratory,” at a beautiful hotel in the lush Santa Cruz highlands.
+During private excursions on a privately chartered yacht, observe the giant Galápagos tortoises, Blue-footed Boobies, sea lions, iguanas, and abundant birdlife.
 You’ll also enjoy swimming, snorkeling, and boat rides.

 Day 1 — Depart the U.S. for Lima, Peru